aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 detection of non-additive effects in predator combinations.

-To evaluate the effect of these predators on natural bromeliad systems, we created bromeliad communities that were as similar as possible to each other, and also to the average composition of a bromeliad.
+We created bromeliad communities that were as similar as possible to each other, and also to the average composition of a bromeliad.
 In February 2011 we collected bromeliads with a volume between 90 and 200ml, thoroughly washed the plants to remove organisms and detritus, and soaked them for 12 hours in a tub of water.
 We then hung all bromeliads for 48 hours to dry.
-This procedure was intended to remove all existing insects; one bromeliad dissected afterwards contained no insects (a similar technique was used by Romero and Srivastava [-@Romero2010]).
+This procedure was intended to remove all existing macroinvertebrates; one bromeliad dissected afterwards contained no insects (a similar technique was used by Romero and Srivastava [-@Romero2010]).
 We simulated natural detritus inputs from the canopy by adding a standard mass of dried leaves of the species _Plinia cauliflora_ (Jabuticaba, Myrtaceae; a common Brazilian tree; 1.5g bromeliad ^-1^ ± 0.02, mean ± sd).
 In order to track the effects of detrital decomposition on bromeliad N cycling, we enriched these leaves with ^15^N by fertilizing five plants with 40ml pot^-1^ day^-1^ of 5g L^-1^ ammonium sulphate containing 10% atom excess of ^15^N. After 21 days we then collected *P. cauliflora* leaves,